Generic Name: tranexamic acid (TRAN-ex-AM-ik AS-id)

 - An extra patient leaflet is available with tranexamic acid.
 Talk to your pharmacist if you have questions about this information.

 - Take tranexamic acid by mouth with or without food.

 - Swallow tranexamic acid whole with plenty of liquids.
 Do not break, crush, or chew before swallowing.

 - Only take tranexamic acid after your period has started.
-Do not take more than 3 doses within 24 hours.
+Do not take more than 3 doses (6 tablets) within 24 hours.
 Do not take tranexamic acid for more than 5 days within any menstrual cycle.
 Discuss any questions with your doctor.

 - If you miss a dose of tranexamic acid, take it as soon as you remember, then take your next dose at least 6 hours later.
 Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use tranexamic acid.